Subscribe to celebrate curiosity! Click Here!

 How do you find the photos for your books?

 Great question!
+Usually the publisher hires someone to find great photographs for my books but not always.
 This is such a popular question I created an interactive slideshow to answer how I get and legally use images in my books

 What's the writing process like?

 Actually, my writing process is a lot like the writing process your teachers have you use!
-The biggest difference is that I have to proofread TONS of times!
-I have an interactive slideshow telling all about the writing process for Whooo Knew?
-The Truth About Owls!
-Check it out.
+First I think, plan, and research.
+Then I draft and revise.
+And revise and revise and revise!
+The biggest difference is that I have to revise/proofread TONS of times!

 Do you really like bugs and spiders?